Mary Millington: Career

 In April 1978, Millington and fellow Come Play With Me actress Suzy Mandel took part in a publicity stunt for the anniversary of the opening of the film at the Moulin Cinema, posing in lingerie on the cinema's marquee.
 In May 1978, Millington was photographed topless outside 10 Downing Street.
 While she was posing for an innocuous picture with a policeman, she decided to unzip her top and expose her breasts for the photograph.
 This surprised the people present, including Suzy Mandel, Whitehouse photographer George Richardson (who took the picture), and the policeman (who tried to confiscate the film).
 According to Simon Sheridan's biography of Millington, "For this stunt Mary was conditionally discharged and bound over to keep the peace".

 The filming of Millington's last film appearance took place in early to mid-1978.
 She played Mary in the Sex Pistols film The Great Rock 'n' Roll Swindle, directed by Julien Temple, which was released theatrically in March 1980.
 However, neither she nor her punk rock co-star Sid Vicious lived to see the completion of the film.
 Liz Fraser, one of her co-stars in the film, remembered: "I was next to this girl called Mary Millington, and she and I had a great chat together… and then we went into the pub for a lunch, during the filming of that, and someone said 'she’s a porn star', and I said 'I don’t understand what do you mean' and he said 'porn, p-o-r-n' and he said 'she’s naked and she does everything in all these films', but she was lovely and so I met my first porn star".

 Also in 1978, she was approached to appear in a hardcore porn film called Love is Beautiful, to have been directed by Gerard Damiano.
 However, despite Millington and Damiano being pictured together at that year's Cannes Film Festival, the film (meant to have been produced by David Grant's Oppidan Films) never materialised.
 Potential co-stars may have included Harry Reems, Gloria Brittain and Lisa Taylor.
 That same year she turned 33 and found herself being replaced by younger models in Sullivan's magazines.

 Advocacy, views and sexuality

-Mary Millington was an advocate for the legalisation of pornography, campaigned for the abolition of the Obscene Publications Act and promoted sexual openness and equality.
+Millington was an advocate for the legalisation of pornography, campaigned for the abolition of the Obscene Publications Act and promoted sexual openness and equality.

 Millington self-identified as bisexual and said that she preferred lesbian sex.